TheOdinProject/curriculum/ruby/basics/methods.md

 * You understand the difference between `puts` and `return`

 ## Creating a Method
-You can create your own custom methods in Ruby like so
+You can create your own custom methods in Ruby like so:
 ```(ruby)
 def my_name
   "Joe Smith"